heyqule/enemy_race_manager/README.md

 ##### Time based attack wave (ON be default)
 * Time based attack wave starts after enemy level reach 3.
 Default to ON
     * It adds points to attack meter every minute.
-    * The points to add can be adjusted 1% to 20% of next attack threshold.
+    * The points to add can be adjusted 1% to 90% of next attack threshold.
 It takes about 1.5hr to 5 minutes respectively to reach next wave.
-    * Default setting is 2%, takes about 50 minutes if you are playing peacefully.
+    * Default setting is 2% of the threshold per minute.

 ##### Featured Groups and Elite Featured Groups
 * Featured group are groups with predefined unit types.
 Please watch the following video for examples.
 * [https://www.youtube.com/watch?v=LDdkzwMX73s](https://www.youtube.com/watch?v=LDdkzwMX73s)
 * Elite featured groups have the enemy level of current level + 2 by default
-    * It can be set up to 5 level higher, which is level 25 max.
+    * It can be set up to 5 level higher, which is up to level 25.
 HP and damages at level 25 are about 20-30% more than level 20.
     * They spawn based on accumulated attack points.
 Default is every 60000 points.

 ### Free for all